 - Minimally Processed And Free Of Grain, Gluten, Gmos, Msgs, Carrageenan And Any Other Bad Stuff.
 That Means No Corn, Soy, Wheat, Or Artificial Colors Or Preservatives!

 Wet dog food is a fantastic food for senior dogs, especially for small dogs (easier on the wallet), picky dogs, and dogs with poor dental health.

 Check out all of our picks with no grain.

 - Grain-Free Nutrition With No Gluten Ingredients For Easier Digestibility.
 Recipe Also Includes Probiotics And Prebiotic Fiber For Optimal Digestion And Leading Levels Of Glucosamine And Chondroitin For Healthy Hips And Joints From

-- Small kibble = perfect for small breed mouths
+- Small kibble = perfect for small mouths

-- Lower calories and less fat for less active senior dogs
+- Lower calories and less fat for less active canines

 - L-Carnitine to boost metabolism